 - Transition risk: risks related to the transition to a lower-carbon economy.
 This includes policy, legal, technology and market changes to address the need to reduce and adapt to climate change, and related reputation risk.

 Our definition of climate risk includes impacts in both of these categories.
-These impacts can include, but are not limited to, damage to owned and operated real assets including real estate and infrastructure, a reduction in the values of investments in public and private fixed income and non-fixed income assets tied to fossil fuels and carbon intensive industries, litigation risk to a company or sector in which we invest, health impacts to affected populations, and socio-economic, geopolitical and regulatory changes.
+These impacts can include, but are not limited to, damage to owned and operated real assets including real estate and infrastructure, reductions in the values of investments in public and private fixed income and non-fixed income assets tied to fossil fuels and carbon intensive industries, litigation risk to a company or sector in which we invest, health impacts to affected populations, and socio-economic, geopolitical and regulatory changes.